ClaudiaEsp/inet/README.md

 # inet

-This is a python module to test connectivity models based on multiple simulatenous patch-clamp recordings between PV+ interneurons and granule cells in mice.
+A python module to test connectivity models based on multiple simulatenous patch-clamp recordings between PV+ interneurons and granule cells in mice.